 Sensibly, Davis contacted Aristo Sourcing.
 After a detailed information-gathering process, Abigale was ready to hire a virtual assistant for her home business.
 “My assistant answers my phone, helps me to schedule meetings, and helps to safeguard me from myself,” Davis says.
 “I have a bad habit of not being able to say ‘no’ to clients.
 Then I spread myself too thinly, and in most cases I tend to waste my time with opportunities that will lead to nothing.”
 The first virtual assistant Davis hired was a part-time personal assistant, who soon took on a full-time role.
 “The money I am spending is well-spent on someone to help me.
 This has allowed me to focus on my key clients − they have noted this detail, which has led to my business growing by leaps and bounds.”

-For those who have started a home business, when it comes to up-scaling, you may not want to expand physically.
+For those who have started a home business, you may not want to expand physically when it comes to up-scaling.
 Yet, you want to focus on strategic planning instead of spending hours doing admin tasks.
-Therefore you need to think creatively.
+It would help if you thought creatively.

-In most cases, the tasks will be administrative; however, this will also depend on your business type.
-For instance, some admin tasks can include bookkeeping, or arranging to ship if you have an eCommerce business.
-These are the jobs that you can let go of, as they are less central tasks.
+In most cases, the tasks will be administrative, depending on your business type.
+For instance, some admin tasks can include bookkeeping or arranging to ship if you have an eCommerce business.
+You can let go of these jobs, as they are less central tasks.
 This would afford you more time for yourself.
-You can then focus on your core-critical work; so that you can reap the benefits of the skills of others to help you.
+You can then focus on your core-critical work to reap the benefits of the skills of others to help you.

-What is at the top of many people’s business minds is the savings.
+What is at the top of many people’s business minds is savings.
 When you hire a virtual assistant, the cost per hour is lower over the long run.
-For many, however, cost saving is not sufficient reason to switch.
+However, cost saving is not a sufficient reason to switch for many.
 Some business owners struggle with control issues.

 “I had to learn to let go,” Davis says.
 “I knew that I was the problem, and when I came to the point when I was ready, I had regrets that I did not see this earlier.”
-You need to trust the process − to grab that ball and run with it.
-You need to learn how to build trust – trust between you and your VA.
+You need to trust the process − grab and run with that ball.
+It would help if you learned how to build between you and your VA.
 Trust will help your VA and the virtual assistance service.
-Once you have reorganised your thinking, you will notice the support you have around you.
-If you are looking for new opportunities – if you want to grow and reap the benefits − then contact us.
+Once you have reorganized your thinking, you will notice the support you have around you.
+If you want to grow and reap the benefits, contact us if you are looking for new opportunities.
 We are here to support you.